Visiting Swanwick Lodge

 - sticky tack, glue sticks or similar

-- recording devices (including MP3 players and similar devices)
+- mobile phones, cameras, recording devices (including MP3 players and similar devices) and batteries

 - jewellery, valuable personal items